 John 12:32

-Start with Jesus.
+1. Start with Jesus.

 "He who began a good work in you will carry it on to completion until the day of Jesus Christ."
 Philippians 1:6

 Yes, we can learn many valuable skills from core marketing strategies, like how to start a podcast, take your church worship experience to a new level, understand SEO, and define a clear online and offline process for church visitors.
+Do a quick Google search, and you'll find other common church growth strategies, like:

 - Making attractive church websites

-- Doing outreach and planning church events
+- Doing plenty of outreach and other church events

 - Creating or volunteering with nonprofits and community events

-- Improving your social media presence.
+- Focusing on your social media presence.

-While these things are great and can really help us to make significant inroads into the world, they are ultimately meaningless if Jesus is not front and center.
+While these things are great and can help us to make significant inroads into the world, they are ultimately meaningless if Jesus is not front and center.

-Look for Needs in Your Community
+2. Look for Needs in Your Community

 Our communities are filled with hurting people, and Jesus came to heal and save the lost and broken (Luke 19:10).
 Identifying and addressing these needs is crucial for meaningful impact.
 By engaging with the community, you reflect Jesus’ love and compassion.

-Love People the Best You Know How
+3. Love People the Best You Know How

 Prayerfully consider, with your leadership team and church, how you can best show love to those in your community (John 13:34-35).
 Demonstrating genuine love can transform lives and build lasting relationships.